dennis-lab-genomics/mQTL-analysis-module/main-module.md

 overlapping samples.
 This is for a variety of reasons.
-In the case of RICHS, it is because the DNAm data was first used in a separate publication consisting of more subjects,<sup>10</sup> with the genotpying data published separately as part of an eQTL analysis.<sup>11,12</sup>
+In the case of RICHS, it is because the DNAm data was first used in a separate publication consisting of more subjects,<sup>10</sup> with the genotyping data published separately as part of an eQTL analysis.<sup>11,12</sup>

 This means that we need to harmonize IDs across both the DNAm and genotyping data **and** their respective metadata, which makes it easier to ensure that samples are in the same order prior to running `MatrixEQTL`.
-Other software may do this reordering automatically based on IDs, but it is a good idea to match he order of samples based on a shared ID just in case this is not true.
+Other software may do this reordering automatically based on IDs, but it is a good idea to match the order of samples based on a shared ID just in case this is not true.
 In the case of RICHS, we required a file mapping IDs from GEO, where we retrieved DNAm, to those on dbGaP.